igrek51/nuclear/README.md

 False
 ```

-### Multiple flags occurrences
+### Multiple flag occurrences
 Multiple occurences are also supported for flags.
-When `multiple` is set to True, then the flag value represents how many times it was set.
+When `multiple` is set to `True`, then the flag value represents how many times it was set.
 The value type is then `int`, not `bool`.
 ```python
 CliBuilder(run=lambda verbose: print(f'how many times: {verbose}')).has(
     flag('verbose', 'v', multiple=True),